 Keelia Postlethwaite Stinnett, Program Manager

-Ms. Postlethwaite Stinnett guides the school district grants program, online directories of arts providers, and supports the Juvenile Justice initiatives.
+Ms. Postlethwaite Stinnett guides the school district grants program for over 40 school districts each year.
 She also serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
 Previously, Ms. Postlethwaite Stinnett worked in marketing and graphic design at JRB Art at the Elms, Oklahoma City and at the University of Oklahoma, Norman